 Church Example Two—the dad-child variation:

 It is absolutely correct to put children, male and female, with their dads.
 Tree Climbers and Tadpoles encourages this, but secular society is making this less acceptable.
-Dads must build relationships with all their kids, but in BC, we see few churches using the father-child model.
+Dads must build relationships with all their kids, but in BC and Alberta, we see few churches using the father-child model.
 This is partially explained by CSB’s association with GEMS; an organization that has programs for 4-7 year old girls.